Loudoun Mosquito Control

 Better Termite and Pest Control has been serving Loudoun County families since 1968, with our third-generation Schulz family bringing 57 years of local legacy to comprehensive mosquito management.
 Our registered technicians use targeted backpack sprayer treatments that combine adulticide for immediate knockdown with insect growth regulators to disrupt mosquito breeding cycles.

 What sets us apart is our commitment to no binding contracts and free unlimited callbacks.
-If mosquitoes return between scheduled visits, we’ll retreat your property at no additional cost.
+If mosquitoes return between scheduled visits, we will retreat your property at no additional cost.
 Our approach has earned us over 400 5-star reviews from satisfied customers who appreciate our thorough, science-based mosquito control methods.
 Additionally, our internal research team has eliminated 9 of the harshest chemicals commonly used in our industry, choosing better alternatives that our technicians would feel comfortable using in their own homes.

 Our Loudoun mosquito control process starts with a detailed inspection to identify breeding sites around your property.
 Our registered technicians focus on areas where mosquitoes rest during daylight hours, especially shaded foliage and ivy patches where these pests congregate.